-The doctors at Baywood Laser Clinic are happy to assist you in answering any questions you may have, and will work with you one-on-one, throughout the entire process, at our downtown Toronto medical office.
+The highly experienced Doctors at the Baywood Laser Clinic are happy to assist you in answering any questions you may have, and will work with you one-on-one, throughout the entire process, at our downtown Toronto medical office.

 Call the Baywood Clinic today at 416-515-0007, to schedule a consultation with one of our board certified physicians, and discover just how easy it can be to live a hair-free life.

 We have vast experience with all types of skin, and can help you say “goodbye” to the razors, tweezers and wax, once and for all.